AstreaTSS/PYTHIAWebsite/docs/setup/gacha_setup.md

 </figure>

 This command is otherwise identical to `/gacha profile`, which players can use to view their own profiles.
 See [the gacha usage guide](gacha.md#profile-and-currency) for information about the functionality of this command, including its various options.

-??? note "Using An Old Discord Mobile Version?"
-    Users using old Discord mobile versions (older than December 2024) will not be able to use either of the modes with "Modern" in it.
-This is a technical limitation, as these new modes use new Discord features.
-Please manually select `Cozy` or `Compact` for `mode` when you use this command instead.

 ## Resetting and Clearing